top of page

 I think back and say thanks

-where we’d park in crooked ways,
+we’d park in crooked ways,

 sit in places